Caring for the Corrick Collection

 ‘It’s a compromise’, says Carter.
 ‘It’s our job to replicate exactly what we find on the original print, but modern colour film can’t capture the vibrancy of tinted and hand-stencilled film.
 It will always be an approximation.’

-Nonetheless, the restoration process – scheduled for completion in 2012 – has bridged the gap between past and present, bringing the new media of another era to contemporary audiences, filmmakers and artists.
+Nonetheless, the restoration process has bridged the gap between past and present, bringing the new media of another era to contemporary audiences, filmmakers and artists.
 The NFSA will continue to work with Leonard Corrick’s son John to research the films and the story of the Marvellous Corricks.

 More about the Corrick Collection and the Corrick family: